munificent/craftinginterpreters/book/chunks-of-bytecode.md

 in both the static and dynamic worlds of our interpreter, they force us to start thinking at least a little bit about how our VM should represent values.

-For now, we're going to start a simple as possible -- we'll only support double-precision floating point numbers.
-This will obviously expand over time, so we'll sketch out a new module now to give ourselves room to grow:
+For now, we're going to start as simple as possible -- we'll only support double-precision floating point numbers.
+This will obviously expand over time, so we'll set up a new module to give ourselves room to grow:

 ^code value-h